sacalon/sacalon/README.md

 ## License

-The compiler and standard libraries licensed under the **"3-Clause BSD License"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more information.
+The compiler and standard libraries licensed under the **"3-Clause BSD License"**, read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more information.

 ## About